vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 Historical map of Mekalā and Dakṣiṇa Kosala

-The Pāṇd

-. avas of Mekalā
+The Pāṇḍavas of Mekalā

 This lineage of Pāṇḍavas is known from two inscriptions, both to be ascribed to the last recorded member of the dynasty, Śūrabala, alias Udīrṇavaira, dating

 from the 2nd and 8th years of his reigṇ 6

-6 Bamhanī Plates of Pāṇd

-. ava king Bharatabala: year 2 \(EI XXVII, 132–145; also in CII V, 82–88\).
+6 Bamhanī Plates of Pāṇḍava king Bharatabala: year 2 \(EI XXVII, 132–145; also in CII V, 82–88\).
 This charter, found in the village Bamhani in Shahdol District, is probably

 ![Image 20326](images/019145.png)